slnsw/common-sip/supplement.md

 -   METS structural maps are not designed to be a replacement for maintaining/recreating directory structures where they are important for preservation or rendering.
 -   METS structural maps are also not designed to be used to model relationships between files aside from the basic groupings under div elements.
 -   A single METS structural map can theoretically contain files from multiple PREMIS representations, but this specification does not support it.
 -   Our usage of FILEID is technically incorrect and so the structural map will not validate if we have directory separator forward slashes in any of the FILEID fields.
-This does not matter as the digital preservation system should generate a fuller METS file with file sections and use these for the FILEID fields at which point it will be validated.
+This does not matter as the digital preservation system should generate a fuller METS file with file sections and use these for the FILEID fields.

 ### Descriptive metadata assumptions and decisions